dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

    dJdf = compute_gradient(J,f)

-but that won't work, because fenics_adjoint does not know that it should record the normalisation and it does not know what the derivative of the normalisation is.
+but that won't work, because pyadjoint does not know that it should record the normalisation and it does not know what the derivative of the normalisation is.
-We should create a new module that overloads :py:data:`normalise(func)`, telling fenics adjoint how to deal with it.
+We should create a new module that overloads :py:data:`normalise(func)`, telling pyadjoint how to deal with it.

 **********************
 Overloading a function
 **********************

 Let us now create a module overloading the :py:data:`normalise(func)` function.
-We need to start by importing the fenics and fenics_adjoint modules, along with some specific functions needed for overloading and of course the function we want to overload.
+We need to start by importing the FEniCS and fenics-adjoint modules, along with some specific functions needed for overloading and of course the function we want to overload.